Lose (song)

-"Lose" is a song by British YouTube personality and rapper KSI and American rapper Lil Wayne from the deluxe edition of the former's second studio album, All Over the Place (2021).
-The song was written by the two artists alongside its producer Digital Farm Animals and songwriters Ivory Scott, S-X, David Snyder, Peter Jideonwo and Jochanan Samam.
+"Lose" is a song by British YouTube personality and rapper KSI and American rapper Lil Wayne as the only single from the deluxe edition (sixth overall) of the former's second studio album, All Over the Place (2021).
+The song was written alongside and Ivory Scott, S-X, David Snyder, Peter Jideonwo, Jochanan Samam, and producer Digital Farm Animals.
 It was released for digital download and streaming by RBC Records and BMG on 6 August 2021 as the fifth single from the album.
 "Lose" is a hip hop track with elements of rock.

 "Lose" received positive reviews from music critics.
 The song debuted at number 18 on the UK Singles Chart and number 86 on the Billboard Hot 100.
 It additionally entered the music charts of Australia, Canada, Hungary, Ireland, the Netherlands, New Zealand, Norway and Sweden.
 The music video was released on the same day as the single.
 The video places the two rappers in a therapist's office, where they talk about their problems with women, before being launched into wild, animated explorations of their psyches.